logzio/logz-docs/_source/logzio_collections/_metrics-sources/Prometheus-cloudwatch-exporter.md

 ### Schema

-Within the applications included in the Docker composefile :
+Within the applications included in the Docker compose file :

 1. Python writes your environment data to configuration files shared with both the CloudWatch exporter and the OpenTelemetry collector containers.